 Funny enough, most people associate heat and warm weather with joints that feel good, not worse.
 Even if you have RA joints.
 Well, not my RA joints–they hate it.
 My weather fantasies consist of 65-70 degree days with sunshine and low/zero humidity.
 Or chilly autumn briskness when my ankles seem to magically shrink in the cool, dry air.
 Ahhh, this is so much better than feeling like a giant, bloated sweatball every day.

-Remedies for the humid and hot weather
+Remedies for the humid and hot weather with RA

 So what can I do about this sticky, swollen situation other than complaining about it until September?
 Move?
 Ha, I wish.
 Unfortunately, right now moving to a cooler and drier climate isn’t an option, so I have to sweat it out here (bad pun intended).
 I’m not sure if these are particularly good or healthy tips or not, but the following are some of the things I try to do to fight against summer RA flare-ups: